 While speaking to a friend who has recently "lost"a dear one to death, I was reminded that we sometimes don't feel comfortable around such situations.
 The thoughts come up: "What do I say?
 How can I make that person feel better?
 Is it better to speak or to be silent?"

 I did indeed feel like a wounded animal and certainly did not appreciate people kindly wanting to dig into my wound.
 I did what animals do when hurt...
 They go off alone to rest and heal.
-They don't "hang out with the pack" for sympathy, but rather go away in solitude to let nature take its course.
+They don't "hang out with the pack" for sympathy for their wound, but rather go away in solitude to let nature take its healing course.

 I realize that we feel uncomfortable in a lot of other day to day situations.
 We may have feelings come up that we don't want to look at, or we simply don't know how to respond.
 We often respond in the way that we have learnt... we sympathize, we say "Aah, poor you" -- whether the comment is addressed to us, or to someone else.

-Look at a typical response when someone is ill (talking about the illness), or when two lovers go separate ways (talking about the separation), or any other situation when we sympathize with the other's "negative" situation.
+The typical response when someone is ill, is talking about the illness, or when two lovers go separate ways, we talk about the separation, or any other situation when we sympathize with the other's "negative" situation.
 We usually respond with "sympathy", which usually means we utter some comment to the equivalent of "poor you".

 Sympathizing means (according to Webster) sharing another's feelings...
 It is not a very uplifting and positive way to deal with negative occurrences.
-You cannot get someone out of the ditch by sharing their plight and getting into the ditch yourself -- then you'll both be in the ditch, and will need someone else to "rescue" you.
-You can only help by lifting them out from above.
+We cannot get someone out of the ditch by sharing their plight and getting into the ditch yourself -- then we'll both be in the ditch, and will need someone else to "rescue" us.
+We can only help by lifting them out from above.